Elisp: Buffer Functions

 (generate-new-buffer NAME)

-• Create a buffer with a name based on NAME.
-Buffer name is created by calling generate-new-buffer-name.
+• Create a new buffer, with a name based on NAME.
+Buffer name is created by generate-new-buffer-name (it basically return a new buffer name with number appended if the name already exists).

 • If buffer name start with a space, undo is disabled, and the buffer is not listed.